Spectral State Compression of Markov Processes: Summary

-Markov process is one of the most basic and general models of stochastic systems.
-Therefore we believe that state compression of the Markov process is naturally the first and foremost topic to investigate before one can move on to more complicated problems.
-In this article, we studied the spectral decomposition of low-rank Markov processes and their relations to latent-variable process as well as aggregatability and lumpability.
-We proposed a class of spectral state compression methods for analyzing trajectories generated by finite-state Markov processes.
-Particularly, we established the nearly matching upper and lower bounds for estimation of low-rank Markov models, and extended the results to estimating possibly rectangular low-rank stochastic matrices.
-For Markov chains that are not exactly low-rank, we provide the nearly matching upper and lower bounds to show that the proposed procedure recovers the leading Markov feature space accurately.
+Markov process is the most basic stochastic systems.
+Therefore we believe that state compression of the Markov process is naturally the first topic to investigate before moving on to more complicated problems.
+In this article, we studied the spectral decomposition of Markov processes and its connections to latent-variable process, aggregability and lumpability.
+We proposed a class of spectral state compression methods for analyzing Markov state trajectories, and established minimax upper and lower bounds for the estimation errors.
 For special cases where the Markov process is state-aggregatable or lumpable, we show that one can recover the underlying partition structure with theoretical guarantees.
 The numerical studies on both synthetic and real datasets illustrate the merits of the proposed methods.
 We hope that establishing the spectral state compression theory for Markov process would shed light on the estimation and system identification of higher-order processes that are not necessarily Markovian.